-- Procedures, "Records, and "Documents, have all been eliminated in favor of "Documented Information." - The standard is trying to be more inclusive in accepting alternative approaches to these areas. - All references to "Product" will now read "Products and Services." - This has long been the case already, as clause 3 of ISO 9001:2008 stated "Wherever the term "Product" appears it can also mean Service." - The standard is further pushing the idea of ISO 9001 as being applicable to multiple types of businesses (those with and those without a tangible product.)
+- All references to "Product" now read "Products and Services." - This has long been the case already, as clause 3 of ISO 9001:2008 stated "Wherever the term "Product" appears it can also mean Service." - The standard is further pushing the idea of ISO 9001 as being applicable to multiple types of businesses (those with and those without a tangible product.)